Ali-Ansaripour/Server-Resource-Monitoring/README.md

 3. If the disk usage exceeds the specified `THRESHOLD`, it sends an email alert to `ALERT_EMAIL`.
 4. It prints the current disk usage status to the terminal.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you have any suggestions for improvements or new features.

+## Contact

+For any questions or feedback, please contact ansaripourali.org@gmail.com